European-XFEL/howToMiddlelayer/source/chap4/allCompleted.rst

 The following points should be remembered when using the support functions

-* Functions wait indefinitely for their completion criteria unless the `timeout` keyword arguement is set with the required timeout seconds, when the function will return (a Timeout exception is not thrown).
+* Functions wait indefinitely for their completion criteria unless the `timeout` keyword argument is set with the required timeout seconds, when the function will return (a Timeout exception is not thrown).
 * The returned done, pending and error dictionaries contain k,v pairs, where the key is the enumeration number (e.g. 0, 1, 2 and 3 in